Seeing myself as servant, says soon-to-be TN BJP president | Politics

 Stating that he was seeing the post of president as a responsibility, he said age was not important but joint effort to take the party forward was.

-BJP is not a party led by any one individual, he said adding: ''I see myself not as a president, but a servant.''
-PTI NVM NVG NVG
+BJP is not a party led by any one individual, he said adding: ''I see myself not as a president, but a servant.'' ''The BJP workers should work hard unitedly, leave their differences behind and devote their attention to the development of the party,'' Annamalai said during a reception hosted by partymen near Erode, which is 100 km from here.

+He said the present four representatives of the party in the State Assembly should be made as at least 150 in the next election and form the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)